fasal416/Quient-Trainings/README.md

 Currently no authentication is added for admin panel.

-Admin can view and delete the message came from the website's contact form.
+Admin can view, filter and delete the message came from the website's contact form.